acelinkio/argocd-homelab/docs/setup.md

 ### SSO
 - In the homelab vault, create secret named `sso`
-- Each application a unique clientsecret that is between 30-90 characters long.
+- Each application should have a unique clientsecret that is between 30-90 characters long.
   - Create key named `argocd` and save clientsecret value inside.
   - Create key named `grafana` and save clientsecret value inside.